September 11 attacks: Military operations

-At 2:40 p.m. on September 11, Secretary of Defense Donald Rumsfeld was issuing rapid orders to his aides to look for evidence of Iraqi involvement.
+At 2:40 pm on September 11, Secretary of Defense Donald Rumsfeld was issuing orders to his aides to look for evidence of Iraqi involvement.
 According to notes taken by senior policy official Stephen Cambone, Rumsfeld asked for, "Best info fast.
-Judge whether good enough hit S.H.
-[Saddam Hussein] at same time.
-Not only UBL" [Osama bin Laden].
-Cambone's notes quoted Rumsfeld as saying, "Need to move swiftlyNear term target needsgo massivesweep it all up.
-Things related and not."
+Judge whether they are good enough to hit S.H. at the same time.
+Not only OBL".

-In a meeting at Camp David on September 15 the Bush administration rejected the idea of attacking Iraq in response to 9/11.
+In a meeting at Camp David on September 15 the Bush administration rejected the idea of attacking Iraq in response to the September 11 attacks.
 Nonetheless, they later invaded the country with allies, citing "Saddam Hussein's support for terrorism".
 At the time, as many as seven in ten Americans believed the Iraqi president played a role in the 9/11 attacks.
 Three years later, Bush conceded that he had not.

 The NATO council declared that the terrorist attacks on the United States were an attack on all NATO nations that satisfied Article 5 of the NATO charter.
 This marked the first invocation of Article 5, which had been written during the Cold War with an attack by the Soviet Union in mind.
-Australian Prime Minister John Howard, who was in Washington, D.C. during the attacks, invoked Article IV of the ANZUS treaty.
-The Bush administration announced a War on Terror, with the stated goals of bringing bin Laden and al-Qaeda to justice and preventing the emergence of other terrorist networks.
+Australian Prime Minister John Howard, who was in Washington, D.C., during the attacks, invoked Article IV of the ANZUS treaty.
+The Bush administration announced a war on terror, with the stated goals of bringing bin Laden and al-Qaeda to justice and preventing the emergence of other terrorist networks.
 These goals would be accomplished by imposing economic and military sanctions against states harboring terrorists, and increasing global surveillance and intelligence sharing.